All Episodes

 John Corzine, the floppo governor of New Jersey before Chris Christie.

-This was over some negotiation for whatever this union rapacious terms this union wanted.
+This was over some negotiation for whatever this union, rapacious terms, this union wanted.

-Uh and what was fascinating was the use of the word we there.
+And what was fascinating was the use of the word we there.

 He's supposed to be their employer.